expo/expo/docs/pages/versions/unversioned/react-native/touchablewithoutfeedback.md

 ### `onPress`

 Called when the touch is released, but not if cancelled (e.g. by a scroll that steals the responder lock).
+The first function argument is an event in form of [PressEvent](https://reactnative.dev/docs/pressevent).

 | Type     | Required |
 | -------- | -------- |